 Privacy Policy

 Welcome.
 Boddle Learning, Inc., a Delaware corporation (“Boddle Learning,” “Company” or “we,” “our” or “us”) is committed to protecting the privacy of everyone who visits our website or uses our products.
-Boodle provides on-line math games and related content and other educational materials for use by participating Kindergarten through 6th grade teachers and school districts (“Participants”) in the United States, Parents of Kindergarten – 6th grade students in the United States (”Parents”), and Kindergarten to sixth grade aged students ( “Students”) in the United States.
+Boodle provides on-line educational games and related content for use by participating teacher users (“Teachers”), Parent users (”Parents”), and student users ( “Students”) in the United States.

-We are required by law to tell you what information we collect from you, why we collect it, how we use it, under what circumstances we may share it with third parties, how we protect that information, and how you may opt out of the sale of that information.
+This policy tells you what information we collect from you, why we collect it, how we use it, under what circumstances we may share it with third parties, and how we protect that information.

-This Privacy Policy governs the Company’s website (including www.boddlelearning.com, play.boddlelearning.com, lms.boddlelearning.com, ) all of their subdomains, and all portals, applications, products, services, events, and any interactive features, applications, or other services that post a link to this Privacy Policy ( the “Site”) and the services, such as courses, provided on our Sites (the “Services”).
+This Privacy Policy governs the Company’s website (including www.boddlelearning.com, play.boddlelearning.com, lms.boddlelearning.com, boddle.com) all of their subdomains, and all portals, applications, products, services, events, and any interactive features, applications, or other services that post a link to this Privacy Policy (the “Site”) and the services, such as courses, provided on our Sites (the “Services”).

 This Privacy Policy does not apply to any products, services, websites, or content that are offered by third parties (“Third Party Services”), which are governed by their respective privacy policies.